bsteen/bsteen.github.io/mazda3-bl.md

     - They usually have a 10% of shipping coupon; check the website header or coupon sites for it
     - Does ship ATF

-## General OE Websites
+## Various OE Websites
-- General OE parts website, places that sell OE parts for many different makes, will usually have cheaper prices than Mazda dealer websites
+- Various OE parts website, will usually have cheaper prices than Mazda dealer websites
 - The issue is that they are more likely to not have the part in stock even when they say it is
 - They also take a longer time to ship out the parts versus dealer websites, in my experience